gharlan/alfred-github-workflow/README.md

 GitHub Workflow for [Alfred 2](http://www.alfredapp.com)
 ==============================

-It works similar to the original [GitHub command bar](https://github.com/blog/1264-introducing-the-command-bar) and to its [update](https://github.com/blog/1461-a-smarter-more-complete-y-search-bar), the keyword is "gh" (example: `gh github/gollum issues`).
+It works similar to the original (and removed) [GitHub command bar](https://github.com/blog/1264-introducing-the-command-bar) and to its [update](https://github.com/blog/1461-a-smarter-more-complete-y-search-bar), the keyword is "gh" (example: `gh github/gollum issues`).

 With `enter` you can open the entry in your default browser.
 If you just want to copy the URL of a repo/user/issue, hit `cmd+c` on an entry.
 Hit `cmd+enter` to paste the URL to the front most app.
 With `shift` or `cmd+y` you can open the URL in QuickLook.

-You have to login (`gh > login <user>`) before you can use the workflow.
-The login command opens a dialog box for the password.
-The workflow does not save the plain password, only a cookie for the login.
+You have to login (`gh > login`) before you can use the workflow.
+The login uses OAuth, so you do not have to enter your credentials.

 **[DOWNLOAD](http://gh01.de/alfred/github/github.alfredworkflow)**